Overview and Learning Goals

 Options for Majoring or Minoring in the Department

-Students may elect to major in anthropology or to pursue a coordinate major in anthropology with digital and computational studies, education, or environmental studies.
+Students may elect to major or minor in anthropology.
+Many students double major in anthropology and another discipline.
+Students may also pursue a coordinate major in anthropology with digital and computational studies, education, or environmental studies.
 Students pursuing a coordinate major may not normally elect a second major.
-Many students double major in anthropology and another discipline.
-Non-majors may elect to minor in anthropology.

 Department Website